Free Birds: Plot

-One night, Reggie is kidnapped by Jake, a member of the Turkey Freedom Front, who says he has been instructed by "The Great Turkey" to take Reggie and go back in time to the first Thanksgiving to get turkeys off the menu.
-They steal a time machine controlled by an A.I. named S.T.E.V.E.
-(Space Time Exploration Vehicle Envoy) from a Government facility, and time-travel back to three days before the first Thanksgiving in the year of 1621.
-Once there, they are ambushed by colonial hunters led by Myles Standish, and are rescued by native turkeys led by Chief Broadbeak and his two children, Ranger and Jenny.
+When Reggie is taken to Camp David, he eases into a life of pizza and telenovelas.
+One night, he is taken by a turkey named Jake who claims that he has been instructed by a being called "The Great Turkey" to take Reggie and go back in time to the first Thanksgiving in order to get turkeys off the tradition's menu.
+They steal a time machine that is controlled by an A.I. called S.T.E.V.E.
+(Space Time Exploration Vehicle Envoy) from a government facility and time travel to three days before the first Thanksgiving.